Digressive/Remove-MS-Store-Apps/README.md

 Get-WindowsImage -ImagePath "C:\foo\Windows 10\sources\install.wim" | Format-Table -Property ImageIndex, ImageName
 ```

+## App Names Table

-Here is a table of apps names in PowerShell and what they relate to in Windows.
-You can use this table to create your own removal list.
+Here is a table of app names in PowerShell and what they relate to in Windows.

 | PowerShell Display Name | App name | Windows 10 Notes | Windows 11 Notes |
 | ----------------------- | -------- | ---------------- | ---------------- |